sianzhan/fullstackopen/part1/unicafe/README.md

 To run the application, clone the repository and run the following command in your terminal:

+### `npm install`

+Which downloads and installs the package and respective dependency files necessary for the application to run.

 ### `npm start`

 Which runs the app in the development mode.\